hron84/numbersayer/README.md

 Number Sayer
 ============

-If you give an arabic number to the form, the system shows the english phrase of the number.
+If you give an arabic number to the form, the application shows the english phrase of the number.

 For example: